Welding-alloy-steel

 In general the higher the preheat temperature and the lower the heat input, the conditions are more favorable for limiting martensite formation and its hardness, hopefully contributing to higher quality welds.

-A similar result can be achieved sometimes simply by multiple pass Welding-alloy-steel, where successive beads temper and retard cooling of previous ones, with the benefits indicated above.
 If however the heat input provided by Welding-alloy-steel is not sufficient for keeping the structure as hot as needed, then external heating means must be implemented to assure the interpass temperature required.
-Adequate preheating must be provided in any case for the first, the root pass of Welding-alloy-steel, which is also the most crucial.

 The importance of preheating increases with the thickness of the base metal because of the rapid self quench capability, and with the rigidity of the welded structure because of the derived constraints.